Space&Matter designed a temporary intervention for the undeveloped site of the former industrial Groenoord area, Leiden.

-Undeveloped land is often inaccessible, characterised by a stretch of sand and trimmed with fences to keep intruders out.
-The same elements are used when constructing pavilions that are intended to include people rather then keep them out.
-By reinterpreting the function of the materials, a piece of wasteland is reclaimed for public use; stimulated by local initiatives over a period of two weeks.
+Undeveloped land is often imagined as an inaccessible, empty stretch of brownfield, surrounded by fences to keep intruders out.
+Yet these very same elements are also to be found in the construction of pavilions which are instead intended to include people rather than keep them out.
+By reinterpreting the function of the materials, we reclaimed a piece of wasteland for public use, stimulated by local initiatives over a period of two weeks.